jaraxasoftware/devops-sysops-questions/README.md

 * What is the sticky bit?
 * What does the immutable bit do to a file?
 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
-* What is an inode and what fields are stored in an inode?
 * What is SSH port forwarding?
 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
-* Describe how 'ps' works.
 * How to know which process listens on a specific port?
 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
 * Describe briefly the steps you need to take in order to create and install a valid certificate for the site https://foo.example.com.
 * What is "nohup" used for?
-* What does the column 'reach' mean in ```ntpq -p``` output?
 * You need to upgrade kernel at 100-1000 servers, how you would do this?
 * Do you know of any alternative shells?
 If so, have you used any?
 * How can you tell if the httpd package was already installed?
-* How can you list the contents of a package?
 * Can you explain to me the difference between block based, and object based storage?

 #### [[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>

 * What is the difference between IDS and IPS?
-* What shortcuts do you use on a regular basis?
-* What is the Linux Standard Base?
-* What is an atomic operation?
 * Your freshly configured http server is not running after a restart, what can you do?
 * What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
 * I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?
 * What does ```:(){ :|:& };:``` do on your system?
 * What's happening when the Linux kernel is starting the OOM killer and how does it choose which process to kill first?
 * What's a chroot jail?
-* When trying to umount a directory it says it's busy, how to find out which PID holds the directory?
-* What's LD_PRELOAD and when it's used?
 * You ran a binary and nothing happened.
 How would you debug this?
-* How can you remove/delete a file with file-name consisting of only non-printable/non-type-able characters?
 * How can you increase or decrease the priority of a process in Linux?